jamestiotio/overdue_backend/README.md

       | All TCP | TCP | All ports | `All IPv4` `All IPv6` |
       | All UDP | UDP | All ports | `All IPv4` `All IPv6` |

-    For testing purposes, you can generate a self-signed certificate-key pair of `cert.pem` and `privkey.pem` by running these commands (on Ubuntu/Linux or a UNIX-based system equipped with OpenSSL):
+    For testing purposes, you can generate your own self-signed certificate-key pair of `cert.pem` and `privkey.pem` by running these commands (on Ubuntu/Linux or a UNIX-based system equipped with OpenSSL):

     ```console
     $ touch ~/.rnd